raspberrypilearning/lego-robot-face/en/step_1.md

 title: What you will learn
 ---

-+ To build simple mechanisms using LEGO
++ To build more complex mechanisms using LEGO
-+ What a machine learning model is and how to use one
++ Use a machine learning library to recognise images
-+ To use dictionary data structures to map inputs to outputs (facial expressions)
++ Use dictionary data structures to control facial expressions

 --- /collapse ---